 Short-term Care: Facilitates Functional Improvement

-This metric measures the percentage of short-term residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many would argue this is a reasonable measure of rehabilitation services.
+This tells you the percent of short-term stay residents that saw functional improvements, such as with activities of daily living.
+Higher levels of performance with ADL's often correlates with successful rehabilitation.

 Nearby Hospitals